Archduke Karl Ludwig of Austria

 Karl Ludwig had four siblings:

-Karl Ludwig’s mother ensured that he was raised as a very devout Roman Catholic.
+Karl Ludwig’s mother ensured he was raised as a very devout Roman Catholic.
 As a result, he developed religious mania in his later years.
 In 1855, Karl Ludwig’s brother Emperor Franz Joseph appointed him the Governor of Tyrol.
 However, he gave up the position in 1861, when the new constitution made the minister of the interior his supervisor.
 Karl Ludwig thought it was inappropriate for a member of the imperial family to be placed in such a situation.
-He was more interested in art than politics and the military and served as the patron of several artists’ associations, and enjoyed hosting balls and charity events.
+He was more interested in art than politics and the military served as the patron of several artists’ associations, and enjoyed hosting balls and charity events.

 Karl Ludwig’s first wife and first cousin Margaretha of Saxony; Credit – Wikipedia